mortengustafsson/UIColor-sRGB-Extension/README.md

 init(sRGB red:Int, green:Int, blue:Int, alpha:CGFloat)
 ```

-As you can see the arguments has to be of type: red: Int, green: Int, blue:Int, alpha: CGFloat.
+As you can see in the examples below, the arguments has to be of type: red: Int, green: Int, blue:Int, alpha: CGFloat.
 The alpha parameter is optional, with a deafult value of 1.
 See the pantone565c example.

 ## Usage:
 ```Swift